ArtezGDA/MappingTheCity-Data/StolenArtWorks/Netherlands/README.md

 Apeace Leaflet is released under the MIT license.

-Copyright © 2016 Lydienne Albertoe, Esmee Ellson and Angela ten Nag.
+Copyright © 2016 Lydienne Albertoe and Esmee Ellson.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: